aldro61/kover/README.md

 <img src="http://graal.ift.ulaval.ca/adrouin/kover.png" height="50" />

-Kover is an *out-of-core* implementation of the Set Covering Machine learning algorithm.
-It compares large sets of wholes genomes and produces highly interpretable models of phenotypes.
+Kover is an *out-of-core* implementation of the Set Covering Machine algorithm that has been tailored for genomic biomarker discovery.
+It produces highly interpretable models of phenotypes.
+The models are rule-based and rely on the presence/absence of k-mers.

 ## Introduction